CHEGEBB/africana-framework/README.md

 * It aims to make penetration testing easier for testers by covering a wide range of attack vectors including;
  web exploitation, WiFi attacks, phishing, malware generation, social engineering attacks, password cracking, and internal network attacks.

+# Disclaimer:
-# Disclaimer: 🚧 Hacking is addictive 😂, Yoooh!
-"With Great power."👀 You know the drill. 🚧**
+🚧 Hacking is addictive😂, Yoh!
+"With Great power."👀 You know the drill. 🚧

 *Africana is strictly designed for educational purposes only.
 If you think you're about to become the next cyber-vigilante, think again.**<br>
 *This tool won't magically turn you into a hacking wizard overnight.
 It's more like a virtual playground for learning the art (and science) of ethical hacking.**<br>